-It sounds like Fitbit is in the early stages of exploring this area, but its intentions to help users closely monitor heart health is no doubt going to be huge challenge.
-We've tried to get to grips exactly what atrial fibrillation is, why Fitbit is trying to tackle it and find out about the wearables that are already trying to make a difference.
+We've tried to get to grips exactly what atrial fibrillation is, why companies like Apple and Fitbit are trying to tackle it and find out about the wearables that are already trying to make a difference.

 What is atrial fibrillation?